mdsykr8894/boothify/README.md

 flutter pub get
 ```

+## Recommended Test Flow

+After setup, test the following flow:

+1. Register or log in as an Admin.
+2. Create organizer and exhibitor accounts.
+3. Log in as Organizer and create an exhibition.
+4. Add booth packages.
+5. Log in as Admin and configure the floor plan.
+6. Publish the exhibition as Admin.
+7. Log in as Exhibitor.
+8. Browse the published exhibition.
+9. Select a booth and submit an application.
+10. Log in as Organizer and approve or reject the application.
+11. Log in as Exhibitor and check the application status.
+12. Make payment after approval.
+13. Log in as Admin and verify users, exhibitions, and applications.

+## Notes

+* Firebase configuration files are not committed for security reasons.
+* You must configure your own Firebase project before running the app fully.
+* Some Firebase rules may need to be adjusted depending on your testing environment.
+* The notification screen exists as a user interface area, while full push notification support can be added as a future enhancement.
+* The floor plan uses an interactive matrix layout rather than a static uploaded image map.
+* Organizers can manage their own exhibition information and booth packages, while administrators control publication and floor plan mapping.
+* Published exhibitions are read-only until they are unpublished by an administrator.

 ## Purpose

-This project was developed as part of a Mobile and Ubiquitous Computing assignment.
 The purpose of Boothify is to provide a mobile platform for managing exhibition booth booking activities through multiple user roles.

-Boothify focuses on helping organizers manage exhibitions, booth packages, floor plans, and exhibitor applications.
-It also allows exhibitors to browse published events, view booth availability, select booth spots from an interactive floor plan, and submit booth applications.
+Boothify helps administrators manage the platform, organizers manage exhibition operations, and exhibitors submit booth applications through an interactive booth selection flow.

-The project demonstrates the use of Flutter, Firebase, state management, routing, role-based access, and interactive UI design in a complete mobile application workflow.
+The project demonstrates the use of Flutter, Firebase, state management, routing, role-based access control, Firestore database design, transaction-based validation, and interactive UI design in a complete mobile application workflow.